Money, or lack of it, can make or break a startup. Period.

 In a nutshell, the capital structure shows you to whom you owe what in terms of both debt and equity.
 As well as the order in which each of those stakeholders gets paid back in case of a liquidation event, acquisition or IPO (Initial Public Offering).

 Loans to your business can be classified as senior (to be paid back first) or subordinate (to be paid back after the senior loans).
-Other forms of debt include convertible notes.
+According to this collection agency merchant account firm, other forms of debt include convertible notes.

 Equity in your startup represents the stakeholder’s ability to access portions of a company’s future profits.
 It takes its form in either common shares or preferred shares.
 Typically you will issue common shares in your startup early as a simple way to show the value of your company to your co-founders, employees and early investors.
 Common stock owners will be the last to receive any profits from your startup.